-Reducing the averaging time, results in more observations with more variation.
-If the correlation between wind speed and power/load is high, this variation adds usable information, and the uncertainty of the power/load curve decreases.
+25 Reducing the averaging time, results in more observations with more variation.
+If the correlation between wind speed and power/load is high, this variation appends usable information, and the uncertainty of the power/load curve decreases.
 If on the other hand the correlation is low, the variation mainly results in more scatter, and nothing is achieved.

 To investigate the optimal averaging time, the mean standard deviation of 16 power/load curves have been calculated for different averaging times, ranging from 1 s to 600 s.
 The 16 curves are based on the 16 simulation sets in SIM1, see Table 1.

 Figure 9 shows an example of the 16 power curves generated from 15 s mean values.
-The mean variation of the met mast based power curves is 0.21 % of rated power, while it is 0.09 % for the pitot based curves.
+The mean variation of the met mast based power curves are 0.21% of rated power, while it is 0.09% for the pitot based curves.

 Figure 9.
 Example of simulated power curve variation based on 15 s mean values.
-The variation of the 16 met mast based curves is twice the variation of the 16 pitot based curves
+The variation of the 16 met mast based curves are twice the variation of the 16 pitot based curves

-The variation is plotted in Figure 10 as a function of averaging time for power curves based on met mast wind speeds, freeflow wind speeds at hub centre and wind speeds from a pitot tube at 36 m.
+The variation is plotted in Figure 10 as function of averaging time for power curves based on met mast wind speeds, free-

-It is seen that the variation is increased with the distance, i.e. the power curves based on met mast wind speed have more variation than those based on the wind speed at hub centre and the pitot wind speed curves have even less variation.
-Note

-10 that in this case the free-flow wind speed at hub centre is extracted directly from the simulations.
-This wind speed can be derived from a spinner anemometer or from a nacelle mounted cup anemometer, but in practice additional variation is expected to be introduced by tower deflections and the disturbed-to-free-flow transfer function.

-The variation of the hub centre and pitot based curves decreases with shorter averaging times, while the variation of the met mast based curves are almost constant due to the lower correlation.
-In simulations, where the inflow is stationary, the met

-15 mast and hub centre variations will coincide for longer average times, but in practice long average times are not appropriate due to the non-stationary nature of real inflow.

-For average times below one revolution, the variation of the pitot based curves increases significantly as shear- and turbulence-induced local wind speed variations within the rotor are not averaged out.
+- flow wind speeds at hub center and wind speeds from a pitot tube at 36m. - It is seen that the variation is increased with the distance, i.e. the power curves based on met mast wind speed have more variation than those based on the wind speed at hub center and the pitot wind speed curves have even less variation.
+Note that in this case the free-flow wind speed at hub center is extracted directly from the simulations.
+This wind speed can be derived from a spinner anemometer or from a nacelle mounted cup anemometer, but in practice additional variation is expected to be introduced by tower deflections and the disturbed-to-free-flow transfer function. - The variation of the hub center and pitot based curves decreases with shorter averaging times, while the variation of the met mast based curves are almost constant due to the lower correlation.
+In simulations, where the inflow is stationary, the met mast and hub center variations will coincide for longer average times, but in practice long average times are not appropriate due to the non-stationary nature of real inflow. - 15 For average times below one revolution, the variation of the pitot based curves increases significantly as shear and turbulence induced local wind speed variations within the rotor are not averaged out.

 Figure 10.
-Mean standard deviation of simulated power curves based on met mast wind speed, free wind speed at hub centre and wind speed from pitot tube at 36 m.
-The variation is shown for observation average times ranging from 1 to 600 s.
+Mean standard deviation of simulated power curves based on met mast wind speed, free wind speed at hub center and wind speed from pitot tube at 36m.
+The variation is shown for observation average times ranging from 1 to 600s.